innovationXchange is DFAT's development innovation hub.

 Japan is a democratic, constitutional monarchy with a parliamentary government headed by a Prime Minister.
-Japan maintains an Imperial Family, headed by the Emperor, currently Emperor Akihito.
+Japan maintains an Imperial Family, currently headed by Emperor Akihito.
 Universal suffrage is limited to citizens of Japan aged 18 years or older.
 Voting is not compulsory and voting rates vary widely.

-Executive power is vested in the Cabinet, which is comprised of the Prime Minister and ministers of state.
+Executive power is vested in the Cabinet, which comprises the Prime Minister and ministers of state.
 The Prime Minister is selected from among members of parliament through a vote by both houses of the Diet (parliament).
 The Prime Minister submits bills to the Diet, reports to the Diet on domestic and foreign issues, and supervises and controls administration.

 The Japanese Constitution specifies that the majority of Cabinet members must be elected members of parliament.
 However, the Prime Minister can appoint non-politicians to the Cabinet and as Special Ministers of State.
 There is no term limit for prime ministers, although individual parties often have term limits in place under party rules.

 Japan's governmental structure has three tiers: national, prefectural and local.
 There are 47 prefectures and 1,741 other local municipalities.
 Each tier is governed by elected assemblies.
 Japan does not have a federal system and the two lower tiers of government are to a large extent fiscally dependent on the national government.

 On 22 October 2017, the Liberal Democratic Party (LDP)/Komeito coalition were re-elected for a third consecutive term in the Lower House, maintaining a two-thirds majority.
 The number of seats in the Lower House were reduced from 475 to 465, due to electoral re-zoning.

 The Constitutional Democratic Party of Japan

 Kibo no To-Mushozoku Kurabu [English name to be decided]

 Source: www.shugiin.go.jp 1 November 2017